 This is the blog of Chuq Von Rospach.
-I’m currently the technical community manager for Infoblox, an amateur photographer, author and blogger.
-Those are not the same thing.
+I’m currently the technical community manager for Infoblox, an amateur photographer and writer.
 I’ve worked in the high tech industry since 1979 and lived and worked in Silicon Valley since 1982, spending time at a number of companies you’ve probably heard of including National Semiconductor, Sun Microsystems, Palm and HP, and Apple Computer (17 years!), plus some you’ve never heard of and never will.
 In my pre-Silicon Valley days I spent four years working for Disneyland driving a forklift, two summers working for vets and assisting in surgery, and worked for a private detective that ran a repo shop.
 I guess I like a little variety in my life.

 Community has always been a part of what I’ve done online, building and running things to connect people through technology.
 I was a community manager long before anyone thought to call it that, having managed mailing lists since the 1980′s, been a Sysop on CompuServe, AOL and Delphi, and an early adopter and administrator of USENET.
 At one point my wife and I (almost 30 years and counting!
 Woo!) ran the largest collection of sports-related mailing lists on the internet and we were managers of the original mailing list for both the San Francisco Giants and minor league baseball as well.
 My background is in programming and systems architecture, and I’ve done most of my work in MySQL, Perl, and PHP.